mitotic/graphterm/docs/virtual-lab.rst

 Saving and exiting python notebooks
 --------------------------------------------------------------------------------------------

-To save the notebook, use the menu command *notebook/save*
+IPython Notebook server has a menu option to save notebooks.
+To exit the notebook, click the red X in the top left corner.

-To exit the notebook mode, you can simply type *Control-C* or use the *notebook/quit* menu option.
+To save a GraphTerm mode notebook, use the menu command *notebook/save*.
+To exit the GraphTerm notebook mode, you can simply type *Control-C* or use the *notebook/quit* menu option.
 This returns you to the python command line, with the chevron (>>>) prompt.

 To exit the python command line, type *Control-D* or the following command::